Raven Rock Mountain Complex - Site R Tour

 touching any of the electronic equipment, especially any red buttons.

-only.
-An RRMC miner from the "hard rock drill and shoot" team will accompany you to the Phase 4 Construction area where
+An RRMC miner from the "hard rock drill and shoot" team will then accompany you to the Phase 4 Construction area where

 you will see firsthand the Project DIDLAS (Dig it Deeper